aws/amazon-sagemaker-examples/introduction_to_applying_machine_learning/README.md

 - [Traffic violations forecasting using DeepAR](deepar_chicago_traffic_violations) is an example to use daily traffic violation data to predict pattern and seasonality to use Amazon DeepAR alogorithm.
 - [Visual Inspection Automation with Pre-trained Amazon SageMaker Models](visual_object_detection) is an example for fine-tuning pre-trained Amazon Sagemaker models on a target dataset.
 - [Create SageMaker Models Using the PyTorch Model Zoo](sagemaker_pytorch_model_zoo) contains an example notebook to create a SageMaker model leveraging the PyTorch Model Zoo and visualize the results.
+- [Credit Card Fraud Detector](credit_card_fraud_detector) is an example of the core of a credit card fraud detection system using SageMaker with Random Cut Forest and XGBoost.